 Diarrhea is associated with hydrogen dominant SIBO, and constipation is associated with methane dominant SIBO.

 Constipation is a common problem caused by a sluggish gallbladder and low bile production and flow.
 Not drinking enough water can cause constipation and not enough fiber from whole grains, legumes, vegetables, and fruit.

 Your bowel movement should also feel like a complete evacuation.
 Having a morning bowel movement every day will leave you feeling lighter and ready to start your day with energy.

 Nobody wants to carry an extra heavy load due to sluggish bowels.
 If you eat every day, you should have bowel movements daily!

-How to have regular bowel movements
+Tips to have regular bowel movements

 #1 Take time every day to de-stress your body in whichever way works best for you

+Stress causes changes in bowel movements in two ways by causing constipation or diarrhea.
 Digestion is a parasympathetic process meaning the body needs time to be in a relaxed state to digest food and eliminate waste.

 Magnesium is known as the stress mineral to support the body in times of stress.
 Magnesium glycinate is a form of magnesium that is good for relieving anxious feelings.
 Magnesium is a crucial nutrient to process and clear stress neurotransmitters from the body.

 Oxy-powder is an oxygen-based colon cleanser that is bound to magnesium.
 This supplement effectively melts away compacted feces in the intestinal tract to cleanse the colon.
 Oxy-powder can be taken at night to promote a bowel movement the following day.